a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 ## Poking around
 Let's explore our new server a bit.
 You should have a visible VirtualBox desktop, and under the project folder, there is a .vagrant folder.

+Vagrant boxes all have a default user with a username of `vagrant` and a password of `vagrant`, and this box is no different.
 Feel free to log into the console and explore, but don't make any changes just yet.
-Vagrant boxes all have a default user with a username of `vagrant` and a password of `vagrant`, and this box is no different.

 The .vagrant folder is a working directory where vagrant keeps track of things like the virtual machine name and various other metadata.
 This is all specific to your particular environment, and we don't need to do anything with it.
 If you're tracking your project in Git, you should add this folder to your .gitgnore file so that it doesn't get checked in and synced down to other people's machines.

 At this point, you have two ways to log in.
 You can use the VirtulBox GUI, or you can use PowerShell remoting.
-Let's start with remoting.
+Let's stick with PowerShell Remoting.

 Go back to your shell and ensure that you're still inside of the directory you chose for your vagrant project.
 Type `vagrant powershell` and hit enter.
 You should see something that resembles the following: